Peterntuph/home/_posts/2020-03-23-intro-of-sql.md

 * About Tables

-> Before we go through the Syntax of SQL, we whould have fundemantal understading about the 'Tables'.
+> Before we go through the Syntax of SQL, we whould have fundemantal understading about the Tables.

 | Data direction | name | also known as |
 | :------------- | :--- | :------------ |